Thefolle/ThesisFragility/RecommendationsFromTheWildAnalysis.md

 Source: S.W.2

-XPath locators relative to an element found by id come up to be more robust: for instance, //*[@id="fox"]/a.
+XPath locators relative to an element found by id come up to be more robust than absolute ones: for instance, //*[@id="fox"]/a.

 ## Recommendation R.W.2

 Source: S.W.2

-Locators by id allows to pick up an element in the fastest way.
+Locators by id allow to pick up an element in the fastest way.

 ## Recommendation R.W.3